KraKEn-bit/Cryptography/Ciphers/Readme.md

 | **Modern Usage**     | Dominates modern cryptography (digital security, encryption) | Rare today, used in intelligence, military signals |

+### **Note To be Noted:**

+In case of Caeser Ciphers, we don’t need a codebook.
+Instead, we follow a series of instructions—also known as an algorithm—where we shift each letter by a certain number.
+The algorithm requires one piece of shared information known as a key.
+In the example above where A→D, the key is four.
+This shared key is required for two parties to encrypt messages: HELLO → KHOOR, and decrypt messages: KHOOR→HELLO.

 So, In short: **A cipher changes the literal characters typed in based on some algorithm while a code shortens linguistic constructs based on their meaning.**

 ---